At Ohio Valley University, we seek

 At the School of Biblical Studies, we seek to transform lives in a Christ-centered academic community by encouraging biblical faith to produce life-long truth-seekers who serve God in His kingdom throughout the world.

 Assessment of whether the objectives have been met will be based on the student's performance on homework and tests assigned by the teacher and on the student's ability to do relevant research on his or her own in papers described below.
-Academic abilities assessed include reading with understanding skills as evidenced by a book introduction, homework, and classroom discussion; writing skills as evidenced by two typed papers; literary research skills as evidence by an research paper; geographical skills as evidenced by a map; and memory organization and retention as evidenced by major exams.
+Academic abilities assessed include reading with understanding skills as evidenced by a chapter reports, homework, and classroom discussion; writing skills as evidenced by two typed papers; literary research skills as evidenced by an research paper; geographical skills as evidenced by a map; and memory organization and retention as evidenced by major exams.

-Your grade for the class will be based on two major exams (including a comprehensive final exam), three typed papers, one bonus point map as explained below, attendance, and grades from pop quizzes over the reading, collected in-class work, and collected homework.
-The papers are on the following: 1) a five-page research paper on the use of the Law of Moses for Christians today (the student should take into account the scriptures found on the scripture search lesson sheets found at http://bible.ovu.edu/terry/ss/otuse.htm and http://bible.ovu.edu/terry/ss/otforms.htm); 2) a three-page book report on the sixteen chapters of The New Evidence that Demands a Verdict which are assigned; and 3) a four-page lesson on the life of a character in the Pentateuch with an application to Christians today.
-These are full pages, not counting the cover sheet (required) and bibliography (also required).
+Your grade for the class will be based on two major exams (including a comprehensive final exam), two typed papers, five typed chapter reports, one bonus point map as explained below, attendance, and grades from pop quizzes over the reading, collected in-class work, and collected homework.
+The papers are on the following: 1) a three-page research paper on the use of the Law of Moses for Christians today (the student should take into account the scriptures found on the scripture search lesson sheets found at http://bible.ovu.edu/terry/ss/otuse.htm and http://bible.ovu.edu/terry/ss/otforms.htm); 2) five one-page chapter reports on sixteen chapters of The New Evidence that Demands a Verdict (ch.11-12; ch.13-18; ch.19-20; ch.21-22; ch.23-26); and 3) a four-page lesson on the life of a character in the Pentateuch with an application to Christians today.
+These are a minimum of full pages, not counting the cover sheet (required) and bibliography (also required).
 One page is defined as 27 double-spaced typewritten lines (counting the title, but not your name or page numbers) with 1" margins.
 The typed papers should be written using the Turabian style guide.
 Exam questions can come from the lectures or assigned readings from either the textbooks or the Pentateuch.
 The final exam will cover material from the whole course.

-Ten points will be given for attendance.
-One point will be deducted for each class missed, including those missed for illness.
-The only exception to this will be those who miss on official school business and have an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
-Two grace days will be given to all students to allow for absences due to illness and excused absences for official school business.
-Note well: Grace days will be applied first to excused absences.
+Ten points will be given for class participation.
+Beginning with the second class period, one-third point will be deducted for each non-test class period in which the student fails to bring his or her Bible to class.
+Beginning with week one, one point will be deducted for each class hour missed (counting each class as 1 hour).
+Absences due to illness will be counted as excused, but only if I am notified of the illness in a timely manner.
+Do not come to class sick.
+Another excused absence will be those missed on official school business with an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
+Two grace hours will be given to all students to allow for absences due to illness and excused absences for official school business.
+Note well: Grace hours will be applied first to excused absences.

 Additional readings/quizzes/essays/maps may be assigned.